Notes on the Geography of The Western United States: Downtown Dallas I

 It's been renamed.

 There were factories, too, including this Ford assembly plant, which opened in Deep Ellum in 1914.
-It became a hat factory in 1955, but that closed in 1986, and the place sat empty until its conversion into... but you know the answer.
+It became a hat factory in 1955.
+That closed in 1986, and the place sat empty until its conversion into... but you know the answer.

 A similar transformation occurred with this enormous warehouse for the Sear's catalog business.
 The building has lost the decorative tower it once had but is otherwise intact, with apartments above some lower levels devoted to office and studio space.
 The small building in the foreground was once the Sears cafeteria.